• Skip to primary navigation

 • 1 teaspoon dried oregano

-• ½ cup heavy cream up to 1 cup, depending on taste
+• ½ cup heavy cream up to 1 cup or more to taste

 • salt and pepper to taste